-Call right away if your child has any signs of a stroke or infection.
-You also may need to call if your child has:
+If your child exhibits any symptoms of a stroke or infection, call straight away.
+Calling may also be necessary if your child has:

-- Pale skin or nail beds or a yellowish colour on the skin or on the whites of the eyes.
+- Pale skin, nail beds, a yellow hue on the skin or the whites of the eyes.

-- Sudden fatigue (tiredness) with no interest in his or her surroundings.
+- Sudden fatigue with a lack of interest in the child’s surroundings.

-- Pain in the joints, stomach, chest, or muscles.
+- Aches and pains in the muscles, chest, stomach, or joints.

 School-aged children can frequently participate in physical education or sports, although not always.
 Any activity, though, needs to be approved by your child’s doctor.
 Consult your doctor about the safest activities for your child.
 It is essential that you inform your child’s nursery or school of their condition and provide them with information.

 The offer of a screening test for the blood condition will be extended to all pregnant women in England who are believed to be at risk of having a child with sickle cell disease.
 In addition, all expectant women are screened for thalassaemia.

 According to Allison Streetly, Director of the NHS Sickle Cell and Thalassaemia Screening Programme, the introduction of a countrywide antenatal screening test for the hemoglobinopathies should put a stop to unexpected diagnosis among infants presenting with acute overwhelming infections and splenic crises.
 In the end, she argued, each child born with a blood condition should be expected and the consequence of a deliberate decision.
 “And care that is appropriate and comprehensive should be available from birth.”